Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/defining-classes.md

 Developers define classes after realizing that encapsulating (bundling together) state and behavior into one data type will make problem-solving easier.

-Developers define classes any time:
+Developers define classes any time!
+We might define new classes:

 - At the beginning of a project, after reading a problem statement
 - In the middle of a project, after discovering that a deeper part of the problem needs a new class